Dealing with world market turmoil and uncertainty in 2001

 Without a doubt, this is a difficult situation.
 History has taught us that if rationalism and calmer heads can prevail, the terrorist acts will not have a lasting market and economic impact.
 Eventually, the world will get past this crisis (as it always has in the past) and be poised for continued economic prosperity.

 The long-term movement of the markets will lie in fundamentals related to economics, earnings, profits, prices, spending, and rationalism.
 Many of these have not changed dramatically.
-Short-term movements are related to emotions, psychology, sentiment and speculation, all of which are unpredictable.
+Short-term movements are related to emotions, psychology, sentiment, and speculation, all of which are unpredictable.
 Over the short term there will be volatility but over longer periods of time, there is less volatility or variance of returns

 Where do we go from here?